Neural Directional Filtering Using a Compact Microphone Array: Experimental Setup

 \section{Experimental Setup}

 This section provides a detailed description of the experimental setup, encompassing the array geometry, the target \ac{DMA} directivity patterns, the datasets, and the training details.

-\subsection{Array Geometry and \ac{DMA} Directivity Patterns}
+\subsection{Array Geometry and DMA Directivity Patterns}

-We employed a four-microphone array ($Q=4$), consisting of three microphones arranged in a \ac{UCA} and an additional microphone positioned at the center of the array.
+We employed a four-microphone array ($Q=4$) comprising three microphones arranged in a \ac{UCA} and an additional microphone at the array center.
 In this paper, we considered the center microphone as the reference microphone.
 Unless stated otherwise, all models were trained and tested using a \ac{UCA} with a diameter of \qty{3}{\cm}.

-In this paper, three \ac{DMA} directivity patterns shown in Figure~\ref{fig:dma_patterns} were used to investigate \ac{NDF}.
-The specific coefficients $a_{j}$ with $j \in \{0, 1, \ldots, J \}$ in \eqref{eqn:dma_pattern_definition} for these \ac{DMA} directivity patterns are given in Table~\ref{tab:dma_pattern_specs}.
-Note that we synthesized and trained with fully 3D directivity patterns $\Lambda(\theta,\phi)$ and 3D acoustic scenes.
-All visualizations and quantitative evaluations of the directivity patterns are reported for an elevation angle of $\phi=0$.
+In this paper, $1^\textrm{st}$, $3^\textrm{rd}$, and $6^\textrm{th}$ order Cardioid directivity patterns in Figure \ref{fig:dma_patterns}, were used to investigate \ac{NDF}.